gvwilson/sensibleadventures/bookster/bookster.md

 "*La*, they are out, if not safe," the bookster said, looking past her at the burning building.
 "They have seen such as this before, and were ready for it."
+The green glass bottle that had been strapped to his pack hung from his belt, the sword hilt still jammed into it.
+His eyes were hooded like a hunting bird's.

 "But who…" Erileine faltered.
 These were her people.
 How could they do something like this?

-The bookster shrugged, his face expressionless, his hand on her shoulder pushing gently to guide her back away from the crush without her really realizing that she was moving.
+The bookster shrugged, his hand on her shoulder pushing gently to guide her back away from the crush without her really realizing that she was moving.
 "Someone had too much to drink.  *La*, or someone has a debt they think they should not have to pay, or perhaps one of the Hett didn't step out of the way on the street quickly enough.
 It is like asking which drop of rain makes the dam break."

 A shout cut through the night.
 "Let go of me!"
 Erileine and a hundred others whirled around.
 Three men were dragging a struggling fourth